 Good for: Foodies who want to experience a Heston Blumenthal’s world without choking on the bill.
 High quality lunchers (think good friend catch-ups or relaxed work lunches).
 Grab the girls for cocktails, date night with the other half or special occasion family get togethers.
 Kids are surprisingly well catered for.

 £££: As befits a Michelin restaurant, you can add a couple of quid onto each course.
-So entrees start from £9, mains start at £20-£38 (and don’t forget to add your sides of fries and veggies to that price).
-Desserts start at £8.
-There’s a 3-cours set lunch Mon-Sat for £25 a head.
+So starters are priced from £12.50, mains £28.50-£58 (and don’t forget to add your sides of fries and veggies to that price).
+Desserts are £15.
 So I’d say it’s expensive for a ‘normal’ restaurant, but a fair price for the quality of the food.
-At the set menu is a cracking deal.